 This one in particular feature a 4” offset microphone port, which has a plastic sleeve for improved pitch focus and protection.
 It also enhances the attack of the kick drum and gives it a studio-ready sound.

 You can pair this resonant head with clear 1-ply and 2-ply batter heads and use it for pretty much any style of music.
+You'll get deep and rich tones without needing moongels and other forms of dampening.

 1-Ply vs 2-Ply